MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/RayCluster/README.md

 ```

-Here's a tutorial on how to push a docker image to your Dockerhub profile.
+Here's a video tutorial on how to push a docker image to your Dockerhub profile.

 > [Push your Docker image to Dockerhub](https://www.youtube.com/watch?v=pCq-ZYK-jYs)
 ----